0 Members and 1 Guest are viewing this topic.

 But it had not been in Tess's power - nor is it in anybody's power - to feel the whole truth of golden opinions while it is possible to profit by them.
 She - and how many more - might have ironically said to God with Saint Augustine, "Thou hast counselled a better course than thou hast permitted."

 There's a Brothers Karamazov miniseries from 2009 which I found quite enjoyable.
 It's pretty slavishly faithful to the book, which doesn't always make for good television, but overall it's very well done.

 Wow, that is incomprehensible to me.
 I can't picture that working.

+Quote from: William T on November 23, 2016, 12:28:50 PMWow, that is incomprehensible to me.
+I can't picture that working.
 Sometimes it really doesn't.
 Some of the more interior/ cerebral moments translate as well to screen as you might expect.
 Overall worthwhile though.

 It might be cool to see Aronofsky do something like that or Notes From Underground when you think about cerebral moments.
 Did the show do those long philosophic conversations or "Grand Inquisitor"?
 If so, what was Grand Inquistor?
 A story in a story?

 Page created in 0.089 seconds with 25 queries.